tcusano/tcusano.github.io/pages/mydoc/oracle_migration_tool.md

 The tool can be run any time meaning it can run along side an online database while in use by the business as it does not require any database downtime during the file transfer and backups.
 Only downtime that will be required is the final switch over to the newly migrated database.

 {{site.data.alerts.important}} Do not run this on your production database for POC or testing.
-As you will not be able to complete the final step without putting the source database tablespaces to READ ONLY mode.{{site.data.alerts.end}}
+You will not be able to complete the final step without putting the source database tablespaces to READ ONLY mode.{{site.data.alerts.end}}

 It takes a copy of the database files to the new site and converts the files to the appropriate endian if it needs to.
 Then a daily backup is run and applied to the datafiles on the target to keep then up to date.
-No different to xttdriver.pl except for the manual tasks in xttdriver.pl are automated with this tool.
+It is no different to xttdriver.pl except for the manual tasks in xttdriver.pl are automated with this tool.

 ## Test Matrix

-In the table below that there are many version tests still to be carried out, at the moment I have not had time to test every version but will do in due course.
+In the table below, there are many version tests still to be carried out.
+At the moment I have not had time to test every version but will do so in due course.

 <table id="matrix" class="display">
    <thead>